pages-themes/minimal/pages/projects/cysticfibrosis.md

 The project was initiated by the [University of Lisbon](https://www.ulisboa.pt/en) and is designed as a joint effort of experts in cystic fibrosis and computational biology research groups.
 It progresses in the format of a PhD project and is led by Catarina Pereira, a PhD student at the University of Lisbon.

-We very much welcome collaboration and would be happy to join efforts with similar projects.
+We welcome collaboration and would be happy to join efforts with similar projects.

 ### Contact